 The heat index (HI) or Humiture or humidex, also known as the apparent temperature, is the temperature feels to the human body when relative humidity (atmospheric moisture content) is combined with the air temperature.
 This has important effects on the human body’s comfort.
 When the body gets too hot, it begins to sweat or perspire to cool and removes heat from the body.
 If the perspiration is not able to evaporate, the body cannot regulate its temperature and stays hot.
 Evaporation is a cooling process and when sweat is evaporated off the body, it effectively decreases the body’s temperature.
 When the relative humidity is high, the rate of perspiration from the body decreases and human body feels warmer.

-A number of people died in Karachi (Summer 2015) as result of high Heat Index, which is a combine effect of _____ and _____.
+A number of people died in Karachi (Summer 2015) as result of high Heat Index, which is a combine effect of

 (A) Heat and sun light

-(B) Heat and sun light
+(B) Humidity and sun light